Reading and Writing Files

 Explanation:

-• The Person struct is defined with JSON tags to specify how the fields should be named in the JSON output.
+Personstruct is defined with JSON tags to specify how the fields should be named in the JSON output. json.Marshalconverts the struct to a JSON byte slice.- The byte slice is converted to a string for printing.

 Example 2: Decoding (Unmarshalling) JSON to Go Structures